SaiNithesh/sap-community-developer-june-challenge-hana-multimodel/README.md

 ## Recommended Learning

-There is quite a lot to digest when working in the world of multi-model data.
+There is quite a lot to digest when working in the world of multi-model data, but you may recorgnize that challanges have been based on the demos from SAP TechEd conferences in the previous years, incl.
+[SAP HANA Vector Engine demo at SAP TechEd 2023](https://www.youtube.com/live/kLbF0ooStZs?si=FNuUHZiQgcy-VRhR&t=2127).

 ## Known Issues